gregl83/redis-commands/README.md

 Custom Redis data type that is comprised of a keyspace of lists that are ordered by priority.
 Priority lists (plist) are native Redis Lists with all the standard [List Commands](http://redis.io/commands#list).

-#### PLPUSH key priority value [value ...]
+#### PLPUSH key plist value [value ...]

-Insert all the specified values at the head of the list stored at key:priority.
-If key:priority does not exist, it is created as an empty list before performing the push operations.
-When key:priority holds a value that is not a list, an error is returned.
+Insert all the specified values at the head of the plist stored at key:plist.
+If key:plist does not exist, it is created as an empty list before performing the push operations.
+When key:plist holds a value that is not a list, an error is returned.

 It is possible to push multiple elements using a single command call just specifying multiple arguments at the end of the command.
 Elements are inserted one after the other to the head of the list, from the leftmost element to the rightmost element.
 So for instance the command PLPUSH mylist high a b c will result